@hackage markov-realization0.4

 deriving newtype (Eq, Num, Ord, Show)

-Combining identical states should not change the state, so we make an instance of Combine as follows.
+Combining identical states should not change the state,

 instance Combine Extinction where combine = const

-All that remains is to make an instance of Markov.
+All that remains is to make an instance of Markov

 instance Markov ((,) (Sum Int, Product Rational)) Extinction where